Plastics 101: Selecting the Right Material for Injection Molding

 Let’s start with the hardness property and see how each material category falls on the scale.
 The most common way to measure a material’s hardness, or resistance to indentation, is by using a device to measure shore hardness, which are in turn separated into type A and type D, measuring softer and harder plastics, respectively.
 The scale for both types varies from zero to 100.
 The hardness is also popularly referred to as Shore hardness, named after Albert Shore, who developed the durometer scale used to measure material hardness.
 Now let’s see how day-to-day things around us stack up on a shore scale:

-As you see from the table above, different materials are used for different applications.
+As you see from the table, different materials are used for different applications.
 It is extremely important to pick the right material for the right product application, taking into consideration usage, environmental conditions, type of abrasion, and even overall user experience/interaction with the product.

 Illustrated below are how these top materials stack up regarding how soft or hard they are: